 Seriously, though.
 I have long believed that it is the duty of every human being to express one’s self in some meaningful way.
 Once upon a time in American schools, students wrote at a much higher level on average than they do today.
-They were exposed to much more music, especially classical, and given far more chances to succeed artistically.
+They were exposed to much more music education, especially when it came to classical, and given far more chances to succeed artistically.

 Today, if young people want to learn to express themselves through music, clothing, dance, or some other outlet, they have to go about it as an extracurricular activity.
 School has become all about academics.
-And, oddly enough, while writing is still considered a primary concern, why aren’t students writing at the same level that they once did?
+And, oddly enough, while writing is still considered a primary concern, students writing at the same level that they once did.
+What's up with that?

 As I’ve said before, a human being’s personality requires a way to express itself in a unique and positive ways.
 Otherwise, people become bored or stagnated by the monotony of routines.
 I firmly believe that finding outlets for Self-Expression necessarily makes lives far more interesting.
 These outlets constantly open new doors for individuals to discover new ideas and perspectives.